nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Cons: Need to check for both title and author for the list of results.
 * Case insensitive
     * Pros: Users do not have to bother about the exact letter case when typing the keyword.
-    * Cons: Need to ensure all title or author are converted to the same case before searching.
+    * Cons: Need to ensure all titles or authors are converted to the same case before searching.
 * Keyword or phrase
     * Alternative 1: Let users find by multiple space-separated keywords
         * Pros: Users can find books if they can only remember part of the book title.